 Multiple offers can be the most stressful way to buy a property.
-When the Metro Vancouver real estate market was red hot last spring, there were multiple offers for desirable properties.
+When the Greater Vancouver real estate market is hot, multiple offers are common for desirable properties.
 And even some not-so-desirable ones.
 Multiple offers can be great for the seller; not so much for the buyer.
 Unless you’re prepared.

 1. Know your numbers

 While it’s always good advice to get your mortgage pre-approved by your lender, it’s especially important if you think you’re going to be getting into competitive multiple offers.
 You want to know exactly how much money you have available and how high within that budget you’re willing to go.
 Being pre-qualified also shows sellers you’re serious.

 Work with your realtor so you have a firm grasp on the local property market.
 Research similar homes in the same neighbourhood to see what they’re selling for.
 This is called a comparative market analysis.
 Knowing the range of prices for nearby properties will give you an idea of the range of offers you could expect from other interested buyers.